malllabiisc/HyperGCN/README.md

 ![](./hmlap.png)

-**Overview of HyperGCN:** *Given a hypergraph and vertex features, HyperGCN approximates the Hypergraph by a graph in which each hyperedge is approximated by a subgraph consiting of an edge between maximally disparate vertices and edges between each and every other vertex (mediator) of the hyperedge.*
+**Overview of HyperGCN:** *Given a hypergraph and vertex features, HyperGCN approximates the Hypergraph by a graph in which each hyperedge is approximated by a subgraph consiting of an edge between maximally disparate vertices and edges between each and every other vertex (mediator) of the hyperedge.
+A graph convolutional network (GCN) is then run on the resulting graph approximation. *

 ### Dependencies